Friday, February 24, 2017

 "With the disease of bias, then, societal immunity is better achieved when we encourage people to accept ambiguity, engage in critical thinking, and reject strict ideology.
 We will never eradicate bias—not from others, not from ourselves, and not from society.
 But we can become a people more free of ideology and less free of facts." - Campbell and Friesen.

-Now is the the time to be a Warrior.
+Now is the time to be a Warrior.
 The facts, the realism -the physical, scientific, epistemic, and moral- have all coalesced into one Reality.
 This is our world now, and we must shape it otherwise.
 Or someone else will shape it for us.

 For many scientists and activists, gloom is building.
 We have "stopped believing the stories our civilization tells itself."
 (Dark Mountain Manifesto, Paul Kingsnorth, longtime climate activist and novelist).
 If we don't act, we can add the Gloom to the Doom.
 Time is overdue to act.